stewart/react-template/README.markdown

 # react-template

 A simple(-ish) playground/template for client-side-only React apps, using Babel + Browserify for JS, and Sass for CSS.
+Also uses Mocha + JSDOM for a test harness

 ## Dependencies